ArsenalPay/OpenCart2.x-ArsenalPay-CMS/ReadMe.md

 ##### Basic feature list:
  * Allows seamlessly integrate unified payment frame into your site.
  * New payment method ArsenalPay will appear to pay for your products and services.
- * Allows to pay using mobile commerce and bank aquiring.
+ * Allows to pay using mobile commerce and bank acquiring.
 More methods are about to become available.
 Please check for updates.
  * Supports two languages (Russian, English).

 ### How to install